 How does your team like to collaborate?

-It’s an important question—and one that every project manager should consider before investing in collaboration software.
+It’s an important question—and one every project manager should consider before investing in collaboration software.
 After all, that flashy application with all the bells and whistles won’t accomplish a thing if your team doesn’t use it.

 So what can you do to ensure you’re providing your team with not only the best collaboration tools, but the ones they will actually use?

-This article reveals our findings and outlines must-have features, pitfalls to look out for and top solutions to consider as you evaluate collaboration software.
+This article reveals our findings and outlines must-have features, pitfalls to look out for, and top solutions to consider as you evaluate collaboration software.

 To start, let’s define what we mean by “collaboration tools.”
-This term includes any software that connects teams through a standardized, centralized platform and facilitates communication and cooperation between users.

 Teams commonly purchase collaboration software in one of two ways: